Last updated: November 2022

 For NEJM CareerCenter users, CVs and cover letters uploaded to our site are not shared or forwarded, except at the option of the jobseeker.
 Jobseekers are not required to create a physician profile to apply for an open position but are encouraged to do so.
 The contact information included in the physician profile is controlled by and may be limited by the jobseeker and you have the option to hide your profile so that it is not available to prospective employers.

 For NEJM Healer users, if you register and use NEJM Healer, your educational institution and persons associated with your educational institution will have access to your personal information and performance data associated with your use of NEJM Healer.
 Such data may include, but not be limited to, the cases you worked on, your performance on those cases, and other metrics associated with your use of NEJM Healer.

+Advertisers.
 From time to time, we rent our print subscriber list, which includes personal identifiers such as subscriber names and postal addresses, to third parties that have products or services that we believe will be of interest to our customers.
-Even if we share our mailing lists with these other companies, however, please be assured we do not share your email address or credit card information.
+We do not share your email address or credit card information.
 We may also share your name and email address with LinkedIn and other social media sites to provide you with tailored ads about our services.
 If you do not want us to rent your postal address information or share your name and email address with LinkedIn and other social media sites to provide you with tailored ads, contact us at DPO@mms.org.

 User-Generated Content Forums

 Any data or Personal Information that you submit to us as user-generated content becomes public and may be used by the MMS in connection with the Services and other NEJM Group and MMS publications and offerings in any and all media.